AlexBHarley/deepstream.io-website/src/tutorials/core/getting-started-quickstart/readme.md

+---
+title: Getting started quickstart
+description: The initial steps of starting a server and connecting to it from a simple webpage using the JS Client
+---

 Time to get started with deepstream.
 This tutorial takes you through the initial steps of starting a server and connecting to it from a simple webpage using the JS Client.

 ![Getting Started Endresult](getting-started.gif)